Compartment (development)

-Compartments can be simply defined as separate, different, adjacent cell populations, which upon juxtaposition, create a lineage boundary.
+In developmental biology, compartments can be simply defined as separate, different, adjacent cell populations, which upon juxtaposition, create a lineage boundary.
 This boundary prevents cell movement from cells from different lineages across this barrier, restricting them to their compartment.
 Subdivisions are established by morphogen gradients and maintained by local cell-cell interactions, providing functional units with domains of different regulatory genes, which give rise to distinct fates.